 - Read lots of articles – follow as many blogs as possible and read as many magazines as possible to stay on top of trends.

 Once you spot a fact or trend, jot it down in a notebook or in an Excel spreadsheet.
-Then when you get a chance, pitch the reporter.
-Remember, it’s usually best to be as timely as possible, so if you get a juicy tip, send it as soon as possible.
+When you get a chance, pitch the reporter.
+Remember, it’s usually best to be as timely as possible, so if you get a juicy tip, send it as soon as you can.

 Step #6: Create something remarkable

 Finally, you can become that person people want to interview by creating something great.
 Seth Godin put himself on the map with his Permission Marketing book.
 Robert Scoble did it with his blog.
 And countless people have become famous through their YouTube videos.

 Don’t forget that creating something remarkable takes time.
 Take the example of Christina Perri and Barrett Yerestian.
 Perri was a singer/songwriter who was serving coffee when she and Barrett started working together.
 For four years she’d been trying to make a name for herself on YouTube but was struggling.
 Her time was about to come.

 The two wrote and produced a rough version of a song Christina had been working on.
 She shared that version with a friend who worked for the show So You Think You Can Dance.
 The friend liked the song but didn’t think it was ready.
 She encouraged the two to refine.